Types of Lung Cancer

 Lung cancer is designated by two types:

-Both small cell lung cancer and non-small cell lung cancer are named for the kinds of cells found in the cancer and how the cells appear when viewed under a microscope.
+Both small cell lung cancer and non-small cell lung cancer are named for the kinds of cells found in the cancer and how those cells appear when viewed under a microscope.
 The cancer cells of each type of lung cancer grow and spread differently.

 The two general types of small cell lung cancer include:

 - Small cell carcinoma (oat cell cancer)

 - Combined small cell carcinoma

 Smoking tobacco is the major risk factor for developing small cell lung cancer.